petemihaylov/ai-monitoring/README.md

 *Tip: make use of the Angular Material documentation: https://material.angular.io/components/categories*

-> Don’t focus on making it look pretty

 **Send in your answer by creating a PR in the repo**